 6. Improved touch processing

 The stroking on the baby’s skin helps to stimulate the tactile system.
 Because skin is our largest organ, it has a large representation in our brain.
-Stimulating baby’s skin is stimulating a large part of their brain, causing connections to occur between brain cells and helping baby to process the sense of touch.
+Stimulating baby’s skin is stimulating a large part of their brain, causing connections between brain cells and helping baby process the sense of touch.

 7. Improved body awareness

 A great time to do baby massage is after bath time.
 It can be part of the daily routine!
 You can use lotion, but you don’t have to.
-Babies will come to expect their massage and become calm before you even start.
+Babies will come to expect their massage and become calm before you start.
 It is a wonderful way to end the day and wind down for the night.